smurawski/ChefConf2018/exercise-3/README.md

 # More advanced recipe work

+## TODO: RAKE FILE

 ## Dealing with Windows permissions

 * In the editor, open ./spec/unit/recipe/default_spec.rb
-* Change line 23-27 to be
+* Change line 22-28 to be

 ```
-  context 'When all attributes are default, on the Windows 2012 R2 platform' do
+  context 'When all attributes are default, on the Windows 2016 platform' do
     let(:chef_run) do
-      runner = ChefSpec::ServerRunner.new(platform: 'windows', version: '2012R2')
+      runner = ChefSpec::ServerRunner.new(platform: 'windows', version: '2016')
       runner.converge(described_recipe)
     end
 ```

+* Delete lines 33-44

 ### Run the almost default spec test